 The System Configuration: Events page allows you to view, add, and delete system events.
-Event types provided by ThreatQ cannot be edited or deleted, but you can add new statuses and edit or delete your custom statuses.
+Event types provided by ThreatQ cannot be edited or deleted, but you can add new event types and edit or delete your event types.

-Custom statuses can only be deleted if there are no indicators using that status.
+Custom statuses can only be deleted if there are no indicators using that event type.